-A cheap kilt might not mean a bad kilt, not even if its price is considerably under £100 or equivalent!
+A cheap kilt does not mean a bad kilt, not even if its price is considerably under £100 or equivalent!
 That the quality cannot be the same as you find in a kilt costing five or ten times more, is obvious.
-But for the purpose it might be good enough, and then often a better choice than an expensive kilt.
+But for casual wear the cheap kilt might be good enough, and often even a better choice than an expensive kilt.

-Cheap kilts are almost synonymous with Pakistan.
-In the city of Sialkot in north-eastern Pakistan a lot of enterprises are making and selling kilts to vendors, primarily in Scotland and the US, or
+In the city of Sialkot in north-eastern Pakistan a lot of enterprises would make and sell kilts to independent vendors, primarily in Scotland and the US.

 No kilts made in Scotland can be found in the price category up to the equivalent of 100 GBP.

 The big question, are these affordable made-to-measure kilts good enough?